Book a Site Survey

-There is a common misconception in the Generator industry about what should and should not be done during a service visit, but the truth is nearly all manufacturers recommend the following as a minimum-
+A common misconception in the Generator Industry is about what should and should not be done during a visit.
+The truth is, nearly all manufacturers recommend the following as a minimum:

 - Fluids are replaced every 500 hours of operation or every three years whichever occurs first.

 - Engine Valve Lash Adjustment at initial 250 Hours of operation and then every 500 hours.

 - Replacement Fuel, Oil, Air and auxiliary system filters at least every six months.

 - Adjustment or Replacement of Drive, Auxiliary and Fan Belts Every three years.

 - Replacement of engine Thermostats and seals every three years.